Malleshwaram gets a street art makeover

 Svagata; Picture credit: Divya

-The third mural, which is captioned, Once upon a time there were Sampige trees all around, by Chandana BV.
-Sampige is also known as Champaka flower and this mural is an attempt to capture nostalgia and create a sensory visual experience.
+The third mural is captioned, Once upon a time there were Sampige trees all around, by Chandana BV.
+Sampige is also known as Champaka flower, and this mural attempts to capture nostalgia and create a sensory visual experience.
 The main road of Malleshwaram is named after Sampige.
-Once upon a time, the roads were filled with the fragrant Sampige flowers but now the trees have disappeared.
+Once upon a time, the streets were filled with the fragrant Sampige flowers, but now the trees have disappeared.

 3.Once upon a time there were sampige trees